kkavita92/CV/README.md

 #### Excellent Communication

-Descriptive paragraph of how capable you are at this skill and, if relevant, how it has developed.

-- Experience
-- Achievements
-- Evidence
+My biggest strength lies in my ability to communicate effectively with different groups of people, whether be it in small-group settings or in executing impactful presentations.

+I was... based on consistently high feedback I had received from programme directors and workshop attendees highlighting my ability to articulate myself in a concise, yet engaging way.

+Some of them include:

+* Represented my university at Model United Nations conferences and have won Best/Highly Commended delegate awards.
+* Hosted a radio show with LSESU puLSE which tackled different societal issues weekly.
+* Chaired several speaker panels for LSESU UN Society by faciliating conversation between panelists and managing Q&A sessions.

 #### Strong Leadership

 I have held several leadership positions through university - namely President of the 600-strong Model United Nations Society.
-I was able to create and implement a bolder vision for the society during my year stint
+I was able to create and implement a bolder vision for the society during my year stint, launching several programmes which still remain in place three years on.
+As President, I accomplished the following:

-- I achieved A during my work at B (job, or otherwise)
-- I contributed to the growth of X while doing Y (job, or otherwise)
-- I built this, made this, broke this, fixed this, etc.
-- A link to some on-line evidence (blogs, videos, articles, etc.)

-#### ANALYTICAL TINGS
+* Managed a 30 member committee with 5 sub-committees.
+* Held more than 20 events through the year including speaker event with Sir Jeremy Greenstock.
+* Created first ever UK MUN competitive team and training programme and obtained funding for it worth £4000.
+* Set up [Outreach branch](http://www.lsesuunsoc.com/outreach) for society which supported organisations such as UNHCR, WFP and UNRWA.
+* Initiated inaugural [LSE Youth conference](http://www.lsesuunsoc.com/youthmun-conference-2017/) which made profit of £468 for society.

+#### Keen Analytical Mind